2024 Scholarships - York County | CampusReel

 2024 York County Scholarships

 York County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 11% of York County residents in South Carolina over the age of 25 have graduated with a professional degree - 40% have completed high school.
+Despite high costs, 70% of York County residents in Virginia over the age of 25 have graduated with a professional degree - 81% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that York County residents in South Carolina will continue to need help paying for college.
-6,052 men and 5,966 women are enrolled in grades 9-12 while 3,857 men 6,683 women are currently undergraduates in college.
+It’s clear that York County residents in Virginia will continue to need help paying for college.
+2,059 men and 2,195 women are enrolled in grades 9-12 while 2,099 men 1,638 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to York County residents and can help pay for school in a variety of ways.
 York County scholarships, whether they are exclusively available to York County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for York County residents.

 How much total award money and scholarships are available for York County residents?